 Further information on how the CAT rates countries (against modelled domestic pathways and fair share) can be found here.

 Net zero and other long-term target(s)

-Peru’s new NDC states that it will update its Climate Change National Strategy with a timeframe up to 2050.
+Peru is in the process of updating its Climate Change National Strategy with a timeframe up to 2050.
 This update will be based on a Technical Study commissioned to explore pathways to reach carbon neutrality by 2050.
-No further details have been communicated so far, but government officials announced last year that the mid-century carbon neutrality target would be based on four national priorities (Ministry of Environment of Peru, 2020b):
+No further details have been communicated so far, but in January 2022, the government declared a climate emergency of national interest through its Supreme Decree N° 003-2022-MINAM and indicated that the new Climate Change strategy will be approved by, latest, October 2022 (Ministry of Environment of Peru, 2022a).
+Before that, government officials announced that the mid-century carbon neutrality target would be based on four national priorities (Ministry of Environment of Peru, 2020b):

 - Transformation of the energy matrix towards renewable energy